Welcome and thank you so much for being here!

-Below I am using a square that I modified and chose the text Alexis Mattox-Emma Rae, which is a single layered text.
+Below I am using a square that I modified and chose the text Alexis Mattox-Emma Rae, which is a single-layered text.

 I tend NOT to write all my text in one box but you most certainly can write it all in one box.
 The choice is yours!
 Below I have 3 different text boxes for each of the words, plus my square.

-Next we are going to place the text on top of the shape you chose, which in my case would be the square.
+Next, we are going to place the text on top of the shape you chose, which in my case would be the square.
 Make sure you align and center it, if that is what you are going for.

 We are now ready to select TWO layers at a time to slice!
-Remember you can only do two objects at one time like we discussed earlier.
+Remember you can only do two objects at one time as we discussed earlier.
 If you have one text box, just select that and the square and hit slice.

 More than one text box

 I would have to select and slice three different times because I have three text boxes.
-You can see that above or below in my layers panel which is on the right hand side.
+You can see that above or below in my layers panel which is on the right-hand side.

-Next you may be surprised at what happened if you have more than a few layers.
+Next, you may be surprised at what happened if you have more than a few layers.
 When you slice it, the 2 items you sliced will be on top and the rest of it will be behind the image.
 See picture below

 So the next thing you have to do is select the square and send it back to the back.
 You can now view everything.
 And repeat the slice steps for the next two text boxes.